There’s No Shame In This Game

 And yet, when you’re not making sales, you’re doing a disservice to the people who’ll benefit from your product/service.
 You’re also doing a huge disservice to your business.
 Making sales and growing your business is not something to be ashamed of, its something to be celebrated.

-Other People Shaming You
+No Shame: Other People Shaming You

 A few weeks ago a client reached out after receiving an email from someone complaining about my client selling her products and services.
 The complaining person wrote how she was only interested in free resources and didn’t appreciate offers for products and service that cost money.
 My poor client was mortified after reading the email.